well-typed/memory-usage-zurihac-2021/README.md

   for a high percentage of residency?
 * Are there any obvious memory usage spikes visible in the profile?

+These are questions that tools like `eventlog2html` can answer.

+After asking a high-level question, and getting an idea where the problem is, you can start asking low-level questions in order to properly

+* What is retaining a specific part of memory which is leaking?
+* What's the structure of the objects which are contributing a lot to residency?
+* How does the memory usage differ between these two points in my program?
+* What source position contributes the most to allocation in the program?

+These low-level questions are ones which are hard to answer with `eventlog2html` but easy to answer with `ghc-debug`.
+A mastery of both tools can lead to enlightenment.

 # Part 1a: Getting going with ghc-debug